pranabsarkar/pranabsarkar.github.io/README.md

 # Hello!

 I am a Software Developer who is working for [Tata Consultancy Services](https://www.tcs.com/), India.
-Currently, trying to create models for social good.
+Currently, working in the AWS Serverless Stack from last one year.
 Being a tech enthusiast, [photography](https://www.instagram.com/my.fotocraft.in/), and traveling keep my neurons activated.

 ### My Toolbox